 How it works:

-- Disregard category popularity: A better chance at profitability depends on the niche chosen, the competitiveness of your product, price, cost of goods, etc. Categories that are less active could mean more opportunity for sellers.
+- Disregard category popularity: A better chance at profitability depends on the niche chosen, the competitiveness of your product, price, cost of goods, etc. Categories that are less active could mean more opportunities for sellers.

 - Find a low-competition niche: The idea is to start with a broad topic and conduct deeper research into your initial subject.
 While the broad subject you searched may be highly competitive, the deeper you dig down the “rabbit hole,” the more likely you’ll discover an untapped market.
 (Read about how to find a low competition niche here.)